 1. Discouraged Borderline (Quiet BPD)

-The discouraged borderline type is also referred to as the high-functioning BPD or quiet BPD.3 This type of BPD includes a mixture of avoidance and dependence on others.
-People with discouraged BPD tend to be incredibly loyal and humble, but to a point where they may cling to others.
+The discouraged borderline type, also referred to as high-functioning BPD or quiet BPD, includes a mixture of avoidance and dependence on others.3 People with discouraged BPD tend to be incredibly loyal and humble, but to a point where they may cling to others.
 Their identity depends heavily on their relationships, particularly romantic relationships.

-If a close relationship ends, they are often unable to cope and their whole world becomes destabilized.
+If a close relationship ends, those with discouraged BPD are often unable to cope and their whole world becomes destabilized.
 Their fear of abandonment can cause them to feel insecure, helpless, and doubtful.

-Discouraged borderlines tend to feel depressed and powerless.3 They lack motivation and agency and find small tasks to be insurmountable.
-As a result, they turn to others for support, but to the point of unhealthy dependence.
-These individuals also struggle to express anger.
-Expressing anger conflicts with their self-image, so they may turn their anger inward instead and engage in self-harm or suicide.
+Additionally, discouraged borderlines tend to feel depressed and powerless.3 They lack motivation and agency and find small tasks to be insurmountable.
+As a result, they turn to others for support, often to the point of unhealthy dependence.
+These individuals also struggle to express anger as this conflicts with their self-image.
+Thus, they may turn their anger inward instead and engage in self-harm or suicide.

 People with the discouraged borderline type tend to be:3